hapax/hapax.github.io/assets/teaching.md

 copying just enough to pass tests, never seeing that *there is a mathematical world* out there?
-The problem, I believe, is that maths education is stuck in a sort of scrubland, separated from that world.
+The problem, I believe, is that maths education is stuck in a sort of scrubland with no views into that world.
 To help make the problem more vivid, and its solution clearer, let's consider an analogy to *hiking*.